 - Desertion by the other spouse

-Under the new proposals the spouse will simply have to show that the marriage has irretrievably broken down, without the need to blame.
+Under new proposals, the spouse will simply have to show that the marriage has irretrievably broken down; without the need to blame.

 Furthermore, the ability of the spouse receiving the petition to contest the divorce is expected to be removed.
-Contested divorce proceedings are rare and are an expensive and time-consuming process generating further unpleasantness and ill feeling between the parties.
+Contested divorce proceedings are rare and can be an expensive and time-consuming process.
+They can also generate further unpleasantness and ill-feeling between the parties.